Purchasing Power Data

-Regional code (e.g., regional identifier, postal code, etc.)
+Regional code (e.g., regional identifier, postcode, etc.)

-Regional designator (e.g., municipality, postal code, street)
+Regional designator (e.g., municipality, postcode, street)

 Inhabitants and households

-The number of inhabitants and households within a given region, provided in absolute and per mill values.
+Number of inhabitants and households within a given region, provided in absolute and per mill values.

-Purchasing power for a specific product line in millions
+Purchasing Power for in millions

 This dataset provides the amount of disposable income available for a specific product line (in millions) among the population of a given region.

-Purchasing power for a specific product line in per mill values
+Purchasing Power for a specific product line in per mill values

-Purchasing power for a specific product line per inhabitant
+Purchasing Power for a specific product line per inhabitant

-This dataset provides the average annual expenditure per person in a given region for a specific product line.
+This dataset provides the average annual per person expenditure in a given region for a specific product line.
 Values are listed in euros.

-Purchasing power for a specific product line as an index per inhabitant
+Purchasing Power for a specific product line as an index per inhabitant

-This dataset reveals the index value per inhabitant: a figure based on the national average of 100.0 per inhabitant.
+This dataset reveals the index value per inhabitant, a figure based on the national average of 100.0 per inhabitant.
 Thus, an index value of 110.0 means that the inhabitants of the region in question spend 10% more of their net income on the product line in question than the national average.
 By the same token, an index value of 90.0 means that the purchasing power for the region and product line in question is 10% less than the national average.